Skip to content

 Plan and Apply Operations

-Terrateam allows you to manually trigger Terraform plan and apply operations directly from your pull requests.
+Terrateam allows you to manually trigger Terraform plan and apply operations directly from your pull requests or merge requests.
 You can review the proposed changes, collaborate with your team, and apply the changes when ready.

 Automatic Plan and Apply

-Terrateam can automatically trigger plan operations when a pull request is opened or updated, and apply the changes when the pull request is merged.
+Terrateam can automatically trigger plan operations when a pull request or merge request is opened or updated, and apply the changes when it is merged.
 This ensures that your infrastructure stays in sync with your code.

 Locking and Concurrency